exoframejs/exoframe/packages/exoframe-website/docs/development/local.md

 ### Exoframe CLI

 Exoframe CLI requires you to have Node.js and yarn installed.
-To run Exoframe CLI in development follow this steps:
+To run Exoframe CLI in development follow these steps:

 1. Make sure you don't have `exoframe` installed globally - if you do, remove it
 2. Clone the Exoframe CLI repo: `git clone git@github.com:exoframejs/exoframe.git && cd exoframe`